Settorezero/Arlok/stl/readme.md

 ![18650 LiPo battery mounting](../media/arlok_18650.jpg)

-For recharing the battery you can also solder a cheap module for LiPo Charging having battery protection (mandatory!), such as [this kind of module](https://amzn.to/3qjoea8) based on the `TP4056`.
+For recharing the battery you can use a cheap module for LiPo Charging having battery protection (mandatory!), such as [this kind of module](https://amzn.to/3qjoea8) based on the `TP4056`.
 Module with protection are slightly larger of the ones without protection and have an additional IC on top: so be sure to buy the type having protection!
+It's not adviced include the battery charged on the robot: better solder two wires with crocodile-clamps on charging module and attach it to battery tabs having care robot is turned off.

-The TP4056 module and the SX1308 module will be placed inside the robot since there is a lot of space where the 4xAA battery holder would be.
+The SX1308 module will be placed inside the robot since there is a lot of space where the 4xAA battery holder would be.

 If you experience some problems like reset of the Arduino, you can increase the `C3` value.
 If you experience bluetooth module reset, increase the value of C5 or put an electrolytic capacitor (mind the polarity in this case!).

+Anyway this setting is still experimental, was not tested under all conditions.

 ## <a name="customizewheels"></a>How customize the standard wheel
 Wheels are generated with [Openscad](https://www.openscad.org/) using [Obijuan script](https://www.thingiverse.com/thing:19940) of the Servo Wheel on Thingiverse.
 You can found the script also on his [Github Repo for Miniskybot](https://github.com/Obijuan/Miniskybot/).